 \section{Steering as a Causal Independence Test}

-Following the common practice of identifiability evaluations with the MCC only provides correlational evidence and cannot diagnose failure cases (\S\ref{sec:exp_identifiability}, whereas the DCI-ES framework (\cref{sec:exp_dcies}) at least provides more level of detail.
-However, neither of these correlational measures can provide \emph{causal} evidence that we can independently manipulate concepts using the learned features.
-Thus, to measure causal efficacy, we employ steering as an independence test of the mechanisms between the features.
-This can be seen as testing the Independent Causal Mechanism principle prevalent in the causality literature~\citep{pearl_causal_2009,peters_elements_2018}, which holds that different causal mechanisms neither influence nor inform each other.
+MCC and DCI-ES only provide correlational evidence.
+However, none of these metrics provide \emph{causal} evidence that we can independently manipulate concepts using the learned features.
+Thus, to measure causal efficacy, we employ steering as a test of independence of the mechanisms associated with each feature.
+This can be seen as testing the Independent Causal Mechanism principle~\citep{pearl_causal_2009,peters_elements_2018}, which holds that different causal mechanisms neither influence nor inform each other.